 Double Check That It’s Well Equipped

 Just because a rental car company is willing to give you a car to drive doesn’t necessarily mean that that car is going to be the most reliable vehicle for you.
 Because of this, it’s important that you double check that it’s well equipped and in good working order before you leave the rental car lot.
 According to IDriveSafely.com, this means that you check for dents, scratches, or other damage that might impede your ability to drive the car safely.
 You should also check things like the fluid levels, the tire pressure, and the emergency equipment that every vehicle should have, like a spare tire and jack.
+If you’re driving an industrial truck, it should also have a Powered Trailer Door Opener, so check for this too.
 If any of these things look suspicious, make sure you speak to the rental company before you leave the lot.

 Give Yourself Time To Get Familiar With The Vehicle